apigeekdemos/apigee-extensions-labs/Lab 1 - Using the Data Loss Prevention Extension/README.md

 9. Select the *Reverse proxy (most commmon)* option and click the *Use OpenAPI* button.
 In the popup dialog, select *Upload File* tab, and:

+NOTE: Please download the OAS spec from the github repo onto your local machine, and update the *host* entry in the spec file to use your own Apigee Edge organization name.

-* Click the arrow to select the OpenAPI specification *employees_oas.yaml* from the location in the github repo.
+* Click the arrow to select the OpenAPI specification *employees_oas.yaml* from your local machine.
 *NOTE*: Replace the {your_initials} with your own initials.
 * Click the *Select* button
 * Click *Next* on the *Create Proxy* page